 This report is an annual update of Senegal's food and feed regulations and governmental regulatory bodies and enforcement mechanisms.
 It provides information and guidance on import requirements, procedures, and documentation.
-In 2022, the Senegalese Standards Association (ASN) that develops and approves quality and food safety standards issued 18 new standards related to food additives, food safety, and frozen potato fries.
+In 2022, there are 17 Economic Community of West African States (ECOWAS) standards that were approved but not yet listed in the Senegalese official standards catalogue.